openmm/openmm-ml/examples/nequip/README.md

 # NequIP models in OpenMM-ML

-This directory contains examples for running simulations using a NequIP potential.
+This directory contains examples for running simulations using a potential generated through the NequIP framework.

 ## Installation